Visit Baden-Baden, Germany

 A spa town in the Black Forest, Baden-Baden has long attracted Roman emperors, French aristocrats, Russian authors and Hollywood glitterati to its streets.
 You can enjoy world-renowned hotels, stroll the cobblestone streets and take in the villas that have been transformed into outdoor cafes, antique shops and romantic parks.

-Not only a relaxing and luxe place to visit on its own, its location also makes it a good base for exploring the rest of what the Black Forest region has to offer, especially its many hiking trails, storybook towns and traditional farmhouses.
+Though it’s known primarily as a spa destination, Baden-Baden’s location also makes it a good base for exploring the rest of what the Black Forest has to offer, especially its many hiking trails, storybook towns and traditional farmhouses.
 You can also take Germany’s longest and steepest funicular railway to get a bird’s-eye view of Baden-Baden from the top of Merkur Mountain.